Data collected by Gluten Free & Tasty!:

 - I will use your info to respond to you if a reply is warranted.

-- If It’s been awhile since I’ve posted or I have done a large overhaul of my site, I may send out an e-mail (via blind carbon copy) letting followers know my site is active again.
+- If It’s been awhile since I’ve posted or I have done a large overhaul of my site, I may send out a one-time e-mail (via blind carbon copy) letting followers know my site is active again.

 What I won’t do: